bmegha98/Python-Practice/README.md

           * A --> U

  * You are given the year, and you have to write a function to check if the year is leap or not.
+ * You have to print a list of all possible coordinates given by (i,j,k) on a 3D grid where the sum of i+j+k is not equal to N.